slint-ui/slint/api/rs/slint/mcu.md

  * `compat-0.3.0`: We select this feature when disabling the default features.
 For a detailed explanation see our blog post ["Adding default cargo features without breaking Semantic Versioning"](https://slint-ui.com/blog/rust-adding-default-cargo-feature.html).
  * `unsafe-single-threaded`: Slint internally uses Rust's [`thread_local!`](https://doc.rust-lang.org/std/macro.thread_local.html) macro to store global data.
-   This feature is only available in the Rust Standard Library (std), which is not available in bare metal environments.
+   This feature is only available in the Rust Standard Library (std), but is not available in bare metal environments.
 As a fallback, the `unsafe-single-threaded` feature will change Slint to use unsafe static for storage.
 By setting this feature, you guarantee not to use Slint API from a thread other than the main thread, or from interrupt handlers.
  * `libm`: The Rust Standard Library (std) provides traits and functions for floating point arithmetic.
 Without `std`, this feature enables the use of the